-From Student to Full-time Welder
+From Student to Full-Time Welder at High Steel Structures

+Our philosophy at High Steel Structures revolves around impactful projects that revitalize our communities.
 There’s nothing like that satisfaction of using your hands to build something that people actually need.
 And there’s nothing like building with steel.
 Strong, light, and flexible, steel gives shape to bridges and buildings that are vital to our economy.
 Putting this versatile material to work is the job of the welder.

 High Steel Structures is looking for welders in our Lancaster and Williamsport plants to build some of America’s most iconic structures.
 Examples include the Governor Mario M. Cuomo (Tappan Zee) Bridge in New York, and the Kosciuszko Bridge connecting Brooklyn to Queens in New York City, to name only two from a long list of noteworthy projects.